 Diesel locomotives replaced steam engines in the 1930s and have since been a mainstay in the railroad industry.
 If you were employed with a railroad company as a conductor, engineer, electrician, mechanic, or other type of laborer, you were likely exposed to significant amounts of diesel exhaust fumes.
 Unfortunately, scientists have gathered a large body of evidence over the last 50 years that indicate chemicals contained within diesel exhaust fumes are known carcinogens.

 Railroad workers exposed to diesel exhaust fumes have an increased risk for various types of cancer, including leukemia, myelodysplastic syndrome, multiple myeloma, and other blood system disorders.
-At Shapiro & Appleton, we are dedicated to helping workers suffering these types of diseases in seeking compensation from the railroad to cover expenses they incur as a result.
+At Shapiro, Washburn & Sharp, we are dedicated to helping workers suffering these types of diseases in seeking compensation from the railroad to cover expenses they incur as a result.
 Under the Federal Employers’ Liability Act (FELA), railroad companies can be held accountable for failing to warn you about the dangers of diesel exhaust.
 As experienced railroad accident/FELA lawyers, you can count on us to provide the trusted guidance and professional legal representation you need in filing your FELA claim.

 Learn More: